 - Make the filling and frosting

 - 4. While the cakes cool, in a small, heavy saucepan over medium heat, bring the sugar and water to a boil.
 Cover and cook for 3 minutes.
-Uncover and continue to cook until the syrup reaches the soft-ball stage or registers 235°F to 240°F (112°C to 115°C) on a candy thermometer, about 3 minutes.
+Uncover and continue to cook until the syrup registers 235°F to 240°F (112°C to 115°C) on a candy thermometer, about 3 minutes.
+This is known as the soft-ball stage.

-- 6. Place the coconut in a food processor fitted with a metal blade, add three drops of food coloring, and pulse 15 times.
+- 6. Place the coconut in a food processor fitted with a metal blade, add 3 drops food coloring, and pulse 15 times.
 Turn the coconut into a large bowl.

 - Assemble the sno balls